kamilburda/batcher/docs/sections/Customization/Actions.md

 You can save a GIMP preset file by choosing `Export Current Settings to File` in the Levels tool.

-At the moment, Batcher only supports preset files saved in the linear mode.
-If you saved your preset in a different mode (e.g. non-linear, perceptual), the action will fail with a warning dialog.

 #### Curves

 Applies curves from a saved preset file.
 Both GIMP and Photoshop (.acv) file formats are supported.

 You can save a GIMP preset file by choosing `Export Current Settings to File` in the Curves tool.

-At the moment, Batcher only supports preset files saved in the linear mode.
-If you saved your preset in a different mode (e.g. non-linear, perceptual), the action will fail with a warning dialog.

 #### White Balance